 Here are our favourite zero-waste refill stores around the country, where you can bring your own containers and stock up on household goods, without all the packaging and plastic.

 The easiest way to reduce waste in your home is to eliminate the amount of excess packaging coming in.
 By bringing your own containers to a refill store, you can stock up on everyday products like porridge oats and washing up liquid, and by buying unpackaged fruit and vegetables, you avoid the use of unrecyclable plastics.
 Win, win!
-Check out our favourite zero waste shops here:
+Check out our favourite places to shop zero-waste and plastic-free here:

 1. Twig Refill Shop, Clonakilty, Cork

-Twig in Clonakilty is the new business by the team behind The Olive Branch health food emporium.
-Twig is a refill store where you can stock up on all the essentials for your home, all you need is to bring your own container.
+The very cute Twig in Clonakilty is the new business by the team behind The Olive Branch health food emporium.
+It is a refill store where you can stock up on all the essentials for your home, all you need is to bring your own container.
 Alternatively you can avail of Twig’s 100% cotton reusable bags and glass jars to stock up with bulk buys of grains, legumes, herbs and spices, dried fruit, nuts, olive oils, apple cider vinegar and more.
 Twig also offers refill chemical-free household cleaning products, shampoo, and skin-care, and a wide range of refillable containers, coffee cups, and canteens.
-Find out more about Twig in the January/February issue of Irish Country Magazine, in shops now!

 2. Dublin Food Coop, Kilmainham Dublin